yohasebe/mdpresenter/docs/index.md

 `SPACE` / `RIGHT`

-: Move cursor to next and focus
+: Move cursor to next element, focus it, and set it to middle of screen

 `PAGEUP` / `HOME`